Hulme Hippodrome: 2012 – Attempt to upgrade the Listed Building rating to two star

+Unfortunately this recommendation for an upgrade was declined.
+Whether adding in the more recent research on the Hipp's national cultural significance for radio comedy in the early 1950s would have tipped the balance cannot be known.

+c.
+2015 – Section 215 Notice

+Around 2015 Manchester City Council issued the Gilbert Deya Ministries charity a Section 215 Notice (Town and Country Planning Act 1990) to make various external improvements to the Hulme Hippodrome building, as stated in residents postings in Facebook at the time.
+In a newspaper report dated 4 August 2016 the charity claimed to have spent £200,000 in complying with this notice.

-2016 – Friends of Hulme Hippodrome
+2015 – Friends of Hulme Hippodrome & 1st ACV bid

-The Friends of Hulme Hippodrome Facebook group (established 2015) had hoped to get the building listed in 2016 as an asset of community value, which would have given the community group six months to raise the money needed to buy the building from the owner before it went out to general market.
-The application, however, was turned down by Manchester City Council.
+Probably because the building had stopped being used by the GDM charity and was being fully neglected, the Friends of Hulme Hippodrome Facebook group (established 9 September 2015) had hoped to get the building listed as an asset of community value (ACV), which would have given the community group six months to raise the money needed to buy the building from the charity owner before it went out to general market.
+However the ACV application made on 29 February 2016 was turned down by Manchester City Council on 24 March 2016.
 A council spokesman said: "There would also be a significant cost to bring the building back into use—into the millions—and without a [business] plan in place it would be unfair for us to assume they could turn the building around."

+2016 – Dangerous Building, unsafe seating area

+On 25 August 2016 a Dangerous Building notice issued by Manchester City Council was affixed to the building, dated from a contemporary photograph in Facebook.
+The previous day the council undertook an internal survey and recorded "Seating area within theatre appears unsafe structurally" within the statutory notice.
+Works done by the council were listed as, "secure all external fire exits, secure Warwick Street entrance with 2 padlocks and secure staircase to rear of ground floor" on the same date as the notice was affixed.

-2017 – Squatters
+2017-18 – Squatters

-Squatters occupied the Hulme Hippodrome from around June 2017 to February 2018, and used the venue for music gigs until the Greater Manchester Fire and Rescue Service issued Prohibition Notices in October 2017 and on 9 February 2018 against holding public events on the basis of inadequate means of escape for the audience.
-The squatters occupied the Hulme Hippodrome saying they intended to bring it back into community use, and reportedly cleaning it up after years of neglect, though other accounts differ.
+Squatters occupied the Hulme Hippodrome from around 28 May 2017 to around 19 February 2018, and used the venue for music gigs until the Greater Manchester Fire and Rescue Service issued Prohibition Notices in October 2017 and on 9 February 2018 against holding public events on the basis of inadequate means of escape for the audience.
+A court hearing concerning the enforcement of an eviction notice issued by the Gilbert Deya Ministries charity was held on 22 January 2018.